cmiskovich/Lesson_10/README.md

 # Lesson_10
 # Primary application file

-Produce a Jupyter notebook A Jupyter notebook that contains analysis of an exchange traded fund (ETF) analyzyer.
-The analysis will be complete with professionally styled and formatted interactive visualizations.
-As well as deploy the notebook as a web application using teh Voilia library.
+Produce a Jupyter notebook that clusters cryptocurrencies by their performance in different time periods.
+You’ll then plot the results so that you can visually show the performance to the board.